MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-verif-error-1330.md

 To provision the values through an INF, use the [INF AddReg directive](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-addreg-directive) using HKR *reg-root* entries in an *add-registry-section* referenced from an [INF DDInstall section](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-ddinstall-section) or [INF DDInstall.HW section](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-ddinstall-hw-section).

-Because registry values keep track of the target file instead of a single destination file location, the drive will have to access those files differently.
+Because registry values keep track of the target file instead of a single destination file location, the driver will have to access those files differently.
 To access the target file, the driver now needs to call into one of the following APIs to open the registry value and have it return the location of that source file:

 #### WDM